varstruct/varstruct/README.md

 `decode` *must* throw an error if `buffer` is not long enough to contain a valid value after `offset`.

+After `decode` is called, a codec must set `decode.bytes` to be the number of bytes consumed.

 #### optional integer: codec.length